 Monster Energy Supercross races can have more than 150 riders vying for a spot in the finals.
-Qualifying heats whittle the field down to 40 riders for the final two races.
-The 450SX Class Main Event features 22 riders, as does the 250SX Class finale.
+Qualifying heats whittle the field down.
+The 450SX and 250SX Main Events each feature 22 riders.

-Main Event races for the 450SX Class run 20 laps and the 250SX Class goes 15, but a supercross event begins well before rider introductions in the early evening.
+Main Event races for the 450SX Class last 20 minutes + 1 lap, and the 250SX Class goes 15 minutes + 1 lap.
+A supercross event begins well before rider introductions in the early evening.
 Practice laps and qualifying heats begin in the afternoon, with other exciting activities, such as autograph sessions and open paddock areas at most venues, going on throughout the day.